Deadly Colorado wildfire surpasses 100-square-mile mark

-As of Wednesday, an estimated 1,000 homes remained evacuated on the western outskirts of Fort Collins, a city of more 140,000 people that lies adjacent to the national forest about 55 miles north of Denver, according to Larimer County Sheriff’s spokesman John Schulz.
+As of Wednesday, an estimated 1,000 homes remained evacuated on the western outskirts of Fort Collins, a city of more 140,000 people that lies adjacent to the national forest about 55 miles north of Denver.

+At the Larimer County Fairgrounds in Loveland, just southeast of Fort Collins, a shelter for displaced residents and livestock teemed with activity Wednesday afternoon.

+One of the evacuees there, Sue Weber, said she has been out of her home for more than a week but has heard from authorities that her house was still intact.

 The only casualty reported from the fire so far was a 62-year-old grandmother whose body was found last week in the ashes of a cabin where she lived alone.
 She was the fourth person to die in a Colorado wildfire this year.

-The High Park blaze grew in size by several thousand acres overnight and early Wednesday, extending to almost 66,000 acres, or nearly 103 square miles (266 square km).
+The High Park blaze grew in size by several thousand acres overnight and Wednesday, extending to more than 68,000 acres, or more than 106 square miles (275 square km).

-But with air temperatures falling and expected to remain relatively cool for the next two days, fire managers plan to go on the attack.
+But with air temperatures falling and expected to remain relatively cool for the next two days, fire managers said they would go on the attack.

 “Today we’re going to be aggressive,” incident commander Bill Hahnenberg said.
 So far, a contingent of several hundred firefighters had managed to carve containment lines around 55 percent of the fire’s perimeter.